chevrettelab/gator-gc/readme.md

 Diamond Options:
   -t          Number of CPUs to use for diamond search and hmmsearch.
+(Default: all available CPUs) -us         Enable ultra-sensitive DIAMOND alignment.
+This overrides query cover and protein percent values only for the window search.(Default: False)
+  -qc         Minimum percent query cover for diamond search (Default: 70). if ultra sensitive was enabled, query cover value is used only for all vs all comparisons
-(Default: all available CPUs) -qc         Minimum percent query cover for diamond search.
-(Default: 70) -idt        Minimum percent identity for diamond search.
-(Default: 35)
+  -idt        Minimum percent identity for diamond search.
+(Default: 35). if ultra sensitive was enabled, percent identity value is used only for all vs all comparisons
+  -bs         DIAMOND block size.
+It controlls DIAMOND memory and disk space.
+For large datasets, increase this but keep an eye on memory and disk (Default: 2)
+  -k          Number of target sequences.
+(Default: 1e50)

 HMMER Options:
   -e          E-value threshold for hmmsearch.
 (Default: 1e-4)